LNS-EPFL/Nanonis-TCP-client/README.md

 ```

 ## Programming commands
-If you wish to use commands that are not programmed yet (you are very welcomed to contribute to this package), you could follow the procedure:
+If you wish to use commands that are not programmed yet (you are very welcome to contribute to this package), you could follow the procedure:

 The function of a command is composed of two main parts (See details in the Nanonis documentation):
 * The first part is constructing and sending messages to Nanonis.